Statement of Economic Interests

 Per the Office of the Secretary of State, a letter should be written

-from the list for the current year with a reinstatement for the
+the list for the current year with a reinstatement for the next year.

-next year.
-This letter should be sent along with the form to the
+This letter should be sent along with the form to the Ethics Officer

-Ethics Officer for review and forwarding to the Office of the Secretary
+for review and forwarding to the Office of the Secretary of State.
+This

-of State.
-This letter must be sent before the deadline to submit
+letter must be sent before the deadline to submit completed forms for

 8. I did not receive a Statement of Economic Interests form